How to tie a Rockabilly Bandana

 How to Tie a Rockabilly Bandana - Top Tips for Styling Retro Scarves

-One of our best selling products are our Rockabilly Bandanas, but we still frequently get asked by customers how to tie them, especially at our stall where I can often be found giving tutorials ( and this weekend I was even showing a mum how to tie it on her baby! ... and she looked *so* cute!).
+One of our best selling products are our Rockabilly Bandanas, and we are frequently get asked by customers how to tie them, especially at our stall where I can often be found giving tutorials ( and this weekend I was even showing a mum how to tie it on her baby! ... and she looked *so* cute!).

-Earlier this year I posted a quick visual guide to a few styles you can achieve with our bandanas, but did not expand on how to actually 'do the do' so now I thought I would expand on this and include a few tutorials on how to tie a bandana, particularly for vintage style hair.
+I have previously posted a quick visual guide to a few styles you can achieve with our bandanas, but did not expand on how to actually 'do the do' so now I thought I would expand on this and include a few tutorials on how to tie a bandana, particularly for vintage style hair.

 All of our bandanas are handmade (by me!) to 1950's dimensions.
 I did my research when we first started producing our bandanas as I wanted to make sure we were providing a quality retro scarf which would serve as a go-to, one-stop item for retro hairstyling.
 The only way to do this was to go back to the original sizes used and worn by ladies of the 1950's.
 Our bandanas are 54cm x 54cm and as such can be used for many vintage style up-dos and Rockabilly Pin up looks.